 How much does the school need?

 Every year the governors have an Appeal to parents to supplement the money which is generously given by the churches of Christ Church and St John’s.
 We ask every parent to contribute at least £50 per child but we understand not everyone can manage this and some may be willing to offer more.
 Please give what you can.
 A monthly direct debit may be the easiest way to help your school.
-We do have to keep a surplus in the fund as we never know when urgent unforeseen work may be necessary, the new Juniors is an obvious example of this.
+We do have to keep a surplus in the fund as we never know when urgent unforeseen work may be necessary.

 For every £1 you donate, we can claim a further 25p from HMRC (the UK tax authority) if you ‘Gift Aid’ your donation.
 For a donation of £50 this means a further £12.50 for the School.
 Almost everyone who pays UK tax can ‘Gift Aid’ their donation and can do so by filling out the ‘Gift Aid Declaration’ at the bottom of the form.